imharsha02/tailwindcss-notes/README.md

 bg-cosutumColor-strength
 ```

 Point to note is that, the signatures of the default config file and the costum file must be exactly the same.
-So, it is best to add or modify properties by seeing the default config file.
+So, it is best to add or modify properties by taking the default config file as refrence